danielyrovas/linklater/README.md

 ## Installation

-1. Use an [F-Droid](https://f-droid.org/) [client](https://android.izzysoft.de/applists/category/named/apps_markets#group_1181) such as [Droid-ify](https://f-droid.org/en/packages/com.looker.droidify/) to install it from the [IzzySoft repository](https://apt.izzysoft.de/packages/org.yrovas.linklater/),
+- Use an [F-Droid](https://f-droid.org/) [client](https://android.izzysoft.de/applists/category/named/apps_markets#group_1181) such as [Droid-ify](https://f-droid.org/en/packages/com.looker.droidify/) to install it from the [IzzySoft repository](https://apt.izzysoft.de/packages/org.yrovas.linklater/),
-2. Use [Obtainium](https://github.com/ImranR98/Obtainium) to install and update from GitHub, or
+- use [Obtainium](https://github.com/ImranR98/Obtainium) to install and update from GitHub,
-3. Download the latest apk from the [releases page](https://github.com/danielyrovas/linklater/releases/latest).
+- download the latest apk from the [releases page](https://github.com/danielyrovas/linklatr/releases/latest), or
+- download it from the [Play Store](https://play.google.com/store/apps/details?id=org.yrovas.linklater).

 ## TODO:
-- Provide management operations on bookmarks: edit/delete.
-- Make tag predictions smarter.
+- Delete bookmarks.
 - Tests.
-- Use Fastlane to release on the Play store.
+- Use Fastlane to automatically release on the Play store.

 ## Free Software